ccp4/EDdocs/docs/projects/bloch/bloch.md

 ## Rocking curves analysis
-Analysing excitation error and rocking curve over a range of angles.
+Analysing excitation error and rocking curve over a range of angles for configuration r1.

 a  | b
 -- | --